Asia is a fantastic continent to travel around and is full of incredible bucket list destinations!

-See the Komodo Dragons at on Komodo island (don’t get too close as they have a venomous bite and can run very fast!), and if you are keen to scuba dive you can also go diving here amongst some of the world’s most beautiful coral reef.
+See the Komodo Dragons on Komodo Island (don’t get too close as they have a venomous bite and can run very fast!), and if you are keen to scuba dive you can also go diving here amongst some of the world’s most beautiful coral reef.

 The famous Pink Beach is also located here and yes the sand is actually pink here!

-The Raja Ampat islands are also an incredibly beautiful place.
-The Raja Ampat archipelago consists of hundreds of jungle covered islands with beautiful beaches and stunning coral reefs.
+The Raja Ampat islands are also incredibly beautiful places.
+The Raja Ampat archipelago consists of hundreds of jungle-covered islands with beautiful beaches and stunning coral reefs.